The Waves play their first home game on Nov. 20 against Cal State Fullerton.

 Ryan Weisenberg, who boasts coaching experience ranging from the high school to professional levels, became the sixth head coach in the history of Pepperdine women's basketball when he was named to the position on April 23, 2013.
-He enters his second season at the helm for the Waves heading into the 2014-15 season.
+He enters his third season at the helm for the Waves heading into the 2015-16 season.

 Weisenberg joined the Pepperdine staff as an assistant coach prior to the 2012-13 season and was promoted to the top job after Julie Rousseau resigned.